danielshort3/Chatbot-LoRA-RAG/README.md

 ## Quick start

-Launch the chat UI with your Hugging Face token:
+Launch the chat UI with your Hugging Face token.
+The generator loads a merged 4‑bit model by default:

 ```bash
 python -m vgj_chat --hf-token <HF_TOKEN>